 We help elderly victims of serious physical and emotional injuries caused by abuse and neglect.
 Elderly patients who have been sexually assaulted, who fractured a hip in a fall, who were hospitalized with malnutrition or infected pressure ulcers, or who suffered a stroke because of medication errors are among the clients our firm helps.

 We also represent families who are seeking justice after an elderly family member died due to patient neglect or abuse.

 Contact Tobin Injury Law to Speak to an Experienced Atlanta Elder Abuse Lawyer

-Our Atlanta elder abuse law firm represents abuse and neglect victims in the Atlanta metro area and across Georgia.
+Our Atlanta elder abuse law firm represents abuse and neglect victims in the metro Atlanta area and across Georgia.
 Our lawyers are available to answer your questions at no charge, 24 hours a day, 7 days a week.
-Call us at 404-JUSTICE (404-587-8423), email us, or use our online contact form.
+Call us at 404-JUSTICE (404-587-8423) to speak with our Atlanta elder abuse attorney, email us, or use our online contact form.